-If You’re Facing Eviction, You Have Renter Rights
+If You’re Facing Eviction, Help May Be Available

-As a renter, you have rights that protect you and your home.
-You also have access to support and assistance if you fall on hard times.
-If you’re facing eviction, it’s important that you understand your protections.
+As a renter, you have access to support and assistance if you fall on hard times.
+If you’re facing eviction, it’s important to understand what is available.

 See how your rights apply in these three most common eviction experiences